millerk22/emc2-labs/EMC2-Labs-Fall/labpandas.rst

 ..
 What are csv files, and how to read and write to them

-A CSV File (Comma-Seperated Values) is a text file that stores tabular data.
+A CSV File (Comma-Separated Values) is a text file that stores tabular data.
-It works like a speadsheet where each line is a row, and every value is seperated by a comma.
+It works like a spreadsheet where each line is a row, and every value is separated by a comma.
 For example we could have the file ``animals.csv``.

 .. code-block:: csv